Concussions in Youth Athletes - Ohio

 The Ohio law is a part of Title XXXIII (33) of the Ohio education law dealing with school board and Title XXXVII (37) of the Health and Safety law regarding the Board of Health of the Ohio Revised Code at Sections 3313.539, 3319.303, 3707.51, 3707.511, 3707.52, and 3707.521.

 Section 3313.539 of the Ohio law applies to interscholastic athletics and requires athletes to submit a form signed by their parent or guardian stating that they have received the concussion and head injury information sheet required by the Code each year and for each sport in which the student practices or competes.
 No organization shall permit an individual to act as a coach or referee unless they have successfully completed, within the previous three years, a training program developed under this Code.
-It also requires the immediate removal of a youth athlete who appears to have suffered a concussion from play or practice, and the student cannot return on the same day, but must be assessed by a physician and receive written clearance to return.
-The legislation also provides for the creation of a concussion and head injury information sheet to educate coaches, athletes and their parents or guardians of the signs and symptoms of concussion or head injury and the risks of continuing to engage in sports after sustaining a concussion or head injury.
+It also requires the immediate removal of a student who appears to have suffered a concussion from play or practice, and the student cannot return on the same day, but must be assessed by a physician and receive written clearance to return.
+The Ohio Law also provides for the creation of a concussion and head injury information sheet to educate coaches, athletes and their parents or guardians of the signs and symptoms of concussion or head injury and the risks of continuing to engage in sports after sustaining a concussion or head injury.
 An employee or volunteer is not liable for civil damages arising from any act or omission in the assessment of a concussion or head injury and clearance to return to play granted by a physician or athletic director.
 Section 3313.539 also provides that chiropractors may evaluate and offer written clearance to an individual removed from play in addition to physicians.

 Section 3319.303 requires that the state board of education adopt standards and requirements for obtaining a pupil activity program permit for both individuals who are licensed and not licensed as educators for coaching, directing or supervising a pupil activity program which includes successful completion of training program for brain injury and management.